Upsilon query syntax

 # Recently issued certificateorigin_x509.not_before.days_since:<=7

-Section titled “Certificate Transparency”Query Certificate Transparency log data:
+Section titled “Certificate transparency (CT)”Query certificate transparency (CT) log data:

 # Precertificate entrycertificate_transparency.is_precert:true